hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 Fixed horizon labels is a classification labeling technique used in the following paper: `Dixon, M., Klabjan, D. and Bang, J., 2016.
 Classification-based Financial Markets Prediction using Deep Neural Networks. <https://arxiv.org/abs/1603.08604>`_

 Fixed time horizon is a common method used in labeling financial data, usually applied on time bars.
-The forward rate of return relative to :math:`t_0` over time horizon :math:`h`, assuming that returns are lagged, is calculated as follows (M.L. de Prado, Advances in Financial Machine Learning, 2018):
+The rate of return relative to :math:`t_0` over time horizon :math:`h`, assuming that returns are lagged, is calculated as follows (M.L. de Prado, Advances in Financial Machine Learning, 2018):

 .. math::